Marvel Universe: The "sliding timeline"

-A more recent explanation was given by Galactus to the Ultimates, namely that some important events – for instance, the creation of the Fantastic Four or the Avengers – have a 'gravity' all their own and warp time around them, causing the timeline to subtly change to accommodate this.
+An explanation for the irregular passing of time in the Marvel Universe was given by Galactus to the Ultimates, namely that some important events – for instance, the creation of the Fantastic Four or the Avengers – have a 'gravity' all their own and warp time around them, causing the timeline to subtly change to accommodate this.

+This concept editorially is referred to as a "sliding" or "floating timeline", a storytelling feature that allows for the characters to continuously exist within a contemporary setting by slowly shifting the time frame forward, with a slow, non-linear progression of in-universe time throughout Marvels publication history.
+Marvel editor Tom Breevort has stated that the origins of the Fantastic Four took place roughly 15 years ago, with all events after fitting into the new time frame.

 Space

 While the Marvel Universe is presumably as large as the non-fictional universe comic book readers inhabit, for all intents and purposes the Local Group is the universe; practically all action takes place in it.
 The Skrull Empire is located in the Andromeda Galaxy, the Kree Empire in the Greater Magellanic Cloud, which is a satellite of the Milky Way galaxy in which Earth is found, and the Shi´ar Empire is located somewhere between them in one of the smaller galaxies (perhaps the Triangulum Galaxy); frequently, these three empires are quoted as the main political powers "in the universe".
 Similarly, the Local Group seems to be the only affected area when the Annihilation Wave cut its bloody swath "across the universe".